Real Estate Agent Insurance

 What would you do if you were served with a liability suit for more than your current insurance covered?

 Thankfully, here at InsuranceHub, we have experience helping realtors like you.
-We understand the liabilities involved in listing, advertising, promoting and arranging the sale of land, homes and commercial buildings.
-We also understand the liabilities that come from suggesting and recommending auxiliary services like mortgages, home inspectors and appraisers.
+We understand the liabilities involved in listing, advertising, promoting, and arranging the sale of land, homes, and commercial buildings.
+We also understand the liabilities that come from suggesting and recommending auxiliary services like mortgages, home inspectors, and appraisers.

-Professional liability exposure: Do you recommend other services to clients?
+Do you recommend other services to clients?
 Make sure you check their credentials and reputation before introducing them to your clients.
 Check backgrounds of the people you hire that will be handling confidential client information.
 Recheck all paperwork and documents after your employees do their work.

-Automobile exposure: Be sure to check DMV records before hiring new employees and allowing them to use company vehicles.
+Be sure to check DMV records before hiring new employees and allowing them to use company vehicles.
 Do you have written procedures in place for employee use of company vehicles?

 - Business owners policy